JonathanGrossman/mongodb_basics/03_node_query_operators.md

 ## [List of logical operators](#list-of-logical-operators)

+Logical operators allow you to use simple logic to craft searches.
+The MongoDB logical operators are `and`, `not`, `or`, and `nor`.
+You should be familiar with logical operators from other programming languages.

+Like comparison operators, MongoDB logical operators allow you to get a subset of documents from a collection.
+Intead of using comparisons, you use logic.
+For instance, you can get from a collection a subset of documents that meet one condition `and` another condition.
+For instance, you can retrieve only the documents that have both a field named `score` with a value greater than `10` and also a field named `first_name` with a value of `'Jane'`.

+Or you can get a subset of documents that meet one condition `or` a different condition.
+For instance, you can retrieve only the documents that have either a field named `score` with a value greater than `10` or a field named `first_name` with a value of `'Jane'`.

+Using logical operators in MongoDB is similar to using logical operators in other programming languages.
+The main difference is syntax.
+Like for comparison operators, MongoDB uses syntax like `$and` and `$not`, whereas languages like JavaScript use other syntax like `&&` or `||`.

+Here is a list of MongoDB logical operators.

 `$and`  Joins query clauses with a logical AND returns all documents that match the conditions of both clauses.
 `$not`  Inverts the effect of a query expression and returns documents that do not match the query expression.
 `$nor`  Joins query clauses with a logical NOR returns all documents that fail to match both clauses.
 `$or`  Joins query clauses with a logical OR returns all documents that match the conditions of either clause.

+You can combine logical operators with comparison operators to make some powerful queries.
+You can also use logical operators without comparisons.
+Regardless, seeing some examples below will demonstrate.

 ## [Examples of logical operators](#examples-of-logical-operators)